MaksiRose/paw-and-paper/CONTRIBUTING.md

 ## Notes

-1. hotfix, fix and feature branches should follow the naming convention `hotfix-ticketnr`, `fix-ticketnr`, `feature-ticketnr.
+1. hotfix, fix and feature branches should follow the naming convention `hotfix-ticketnr`, `fix-ticketnr`, `feature-ticketnr`.
 2. release branches should follow the naming convention `release-major.minor.patch`, with major, minor and patch being increasing numbers.
+Increment the patch number for bug fixes, the minor number for new releases, and the major when the user interface/workflow changes